simonlc/epoch-timeago/readme.md

 As the name implies, only epoch time (unix time) can be used.
 The output format is similar to what you would find on Reddit.

 There is zero configuration.
-Zero dependancies.
+Zero dependencies.
 Minifies to ~700 bytes, and gzips to under **370 bytes**. 😎

 ## Examples: